Skip to content

 Gosh Darn CPP and EI 2010

 Given that we start a new year, all folks who receive paycheques (I believe the Japanese term is Salary-man) get to start paying CPP and EI premiums again.
-For a lot of folks, they are just deductions that appear on every pay stub, but for folks who make over a certain amount, this deduction occurs sometime in the year, and after that, they get a “virtual raise” given they do not have to pay these deductions for the rest of the year.
+For a lot of folks, they are just deductions that appear on every pay stub.
+For folks who make over a certain amount, this deduction occurs sometime in the year, and after that, they get a “virtual raise” given they do not have to pay these deductions for the rest of the year.

 Michael James is a lover of numbers (but not a numerologist, luckily) and pointed out one day how easy it is to approximate how much someone makes by when they stop paying EI premiums (and you’d be surprised how many people talk openly about the fact that they have stopped paying the premium (in fact I had just told Michael James that very fact)).